Feather cloak: Crane cloak

 Cloth or clothing with the down of the crane woven in were called hechang (鶴氅) or [he]changyi ([鶴]氅衣, lit. "crane down clothing"), and existed as actual pieces of clothing by the Tang Dynasty.
 It was standard uniform for courtly guards during Tang and Song, but both men and women civilians wore them also.
 A Taoist priest (daoshi) or adept (fangshi) wore these as well.
-It is also mentioned in the famous novel Dream of the Red Chamber that the ladies Lin Daiyu] and Xue Baochai wore such "crane cloak".
+It is also mentioned in the famous novel Dream of the Red Chamber that the ladies Lin Daiyu and Xue Baochai wore such "crane cloak".

 Japan

-In Japan, there are also swan maiden type legends about a tennyo (天女 "heavenly woman") coming to the earthly world and having her garment, or hagoromo (羽衣) stolen, translated as "feather cloak", or "feather robe", etc. The oldest attestation is set at in Ōmi Province (now Shiga Prefecture) and was recorded in a fragmentary quote from the lost Fudoki of that province.
+In Japan, there are also swan maiden type legends about a tennyo (天女 "heavenly woman") coming to the earthly world and having her feather garment or hagoromo (羽衣) stolen.
+This hagoromo is variously translated as "feather cloak", or "feather robe", etc. The oldest attestation is localized at in Ōmi Province (now Shiga Prefecture) and was recorded in a fragmentary quote from the lost Fudoki of that province.